Urology procedures

 What is a Robotic-Assisted Laparoscopic Prostatectomy (RALP)?

-A robotic-assisted laparoscopic prostatectomy (RALP) is a minimally invasive surgical procedure used to remove the prostate gland in men with prostate cancer.
-The surgery is performed using advanced robotic technology, allowing the surgeon to operate with greater precision and control.
-RALP has become a popular option due to its smaller incisions, reduced recovery time, and lower risk of complications compared to traditional open surgery.
-RALP is typically recommended when prostate cancer is localised and surgery is the best treatment option.
-The procedure helps to remove cancerous tissue and minimise the risk of the cancer spreading.
+A robotic-assisted laparoscopic prostatectomy (RALP) is a minimally invasive surgery used to remove the prostate gland in men with prostate cancer.
+This advanced procedure is performed using robotic technology, allowing the surgeon to operate with exceptional precision and control.
+RALP involves smaller incisions, faster recovery, and fewer complications compared to traditional open surgery.
+It is usually recommended when prostate cancer is localised to the prostate and surgery is the best treatment option to remove cancerous tissue and reduce the risk of cancer spreading.

 When is RALP is recommended?

-• Have been advised that surgery is the optimal approach for removing the cancerous tissue.
+• Surgery is considered the optimal treatment for removing the cancer.

-• Are in good overall health and suitable candidates for surgery.
+• You are in good overall health and a suitable candidate for surgery.

 What does the procedure involve?